kyan001/ping3/README.md

 ![PyPI - Downloads](https://img.shields.io/pypi/dm/ping3.svg)

 Ping3 is a pure python3 version of ICMP ping implementation using raw socket.\
-(Note that on Linux and Windows, ICMP messages can only be sent from processes running as root.)
+(Note that on some platforms, ICMP messages can only be sent from processes running as root.)

 > The Python2 version originally from [here](http://github.com/samuel/python-ping).\
 > This version maintained at [this github repo](https://github.com/kyan001/ping3).